isaacbrodsky/h3-duckdb/README.md

 duckdb -unsigned
 ```

-(Note: you must download and ungzip the extension before installing it.
-Installing from `https` URLs does not seem to work in DuckDB v0.10.1.)
+Note: you must download and ungzip the extension to install it.

 Load the extension:
 ```SQL